MostTornBrain/fvtt-export-markdown/README.md

 After you merge in the changes, you need to restart your world for the changes to the module to take effect..

-When exporting the Pathfinder spells, use the included `handlebars/spell_handlebar.hbs` file.
-You'll need to manually copy this to Foundry as the file browser does not let you interact with .hbs files, but the internal handlebar routine require a file extension of .hbs or other appropriate handlebar-relate name, none of which you can see with the Foundry file browser.
+When exporting the Pathfinder spells, use the included `handlebars/spell_handlebar.hbs` and `monster_handlebar.hbs` files.
+You'll need to manually copy these to Foundry as the Foundry file browser does not let you interact with .hbs files, but the internal handlebar routine requires a file extension of .hbs or other appropriate handlebar-relate name, none of which you can see with the Foundry file browser.
+Then within Foundry enter the handlebar names in the appropriate locations in the Markdown Exporter mondule settings UI.

 Included in this project is a new file `pf2e-spell.css` which is an Obsidian CSS snippet which can be installed in your `.obsidian/snippets` directory so the spells resemble the new style used in the Player Core and GM Core books.